S-P-A-N-N-E-R-S/Backend/README.md

 - Rebuild Docker images (helpful if changes have been made in the Dockerfile): `docker-compose up --build`
 - In `docker-compose.yml` the TLS encryption is disabled as TLS requires a signed certificate and a key file.
 This allows quick and easy installation of the server.
 The encryption is highly recommended if you use compose in production.

+## Licence
+This backend is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.